-Some of the Secured First Lien Note Claims may not be "securities."
-In such case, U.S. Holders of such Claims will be treated as receiving its distributions under the Plan in a taxable exchange under section 1001 of the IRC.
-Other than with respect to any amounts received that are attributable to accrued but untaxed interest (or original issue discount), each U.S. Holder of such Claim should recognize gain or loss equal to the difference between (a) the fair market value of the PropCo Common Equity (and the Equity Rights, if applicable) and (b) such U.S. Holder's adjusted basis, if any, in such Claim.
+Some of the Class F, G, and H Claims may not be "securities."
+In such case, a U.S. Holder of such Claims will be treated as receiving its distributions under the Plan in a taxable exchange under section 1001 of the Internal Revenue Code.
+Other than with respect to any amounts received that are attributable to accrued but untaxed interest (or original issue discount), each U.S. Holder of such Claim should recognize gain or loss equal to the difference between (a) the sum of the cash, the issue price of the CEC Convertible Notes, and the fair market value of the PropCo Common Equity and (b) such U.S. Holder's adjusted basis, if any, in such Claim.

-U.S. Holders of such Claims should obtain a tax basis in the PropCo Common Equity (and the Equity Rights, if applicable), other than any such amounts treated as received in satisfaction of accrued but untaxed interest (or original issue discount), equal to the fair market value of such property as of the date such property is distributed to the U.S. Holder.
+U.S. Holders of such Claims should obtain a tax basis in the non-Cash consideration received, other than any such amounts treated as received in satisfaction of accrued but untaxed interest (or original issue discount), equal to the fair market value of such property as of the date such property is distributed to the U.S. Holder.
 The holding period for any such property should begin on the day following the Effective Date.